Frequently Asked Questions

 Ok, really – for rush jobs it depends on the project and the day.
-If it’s something small (like a “can you look this over?”), I might be able to take it on quick.
-But for most work, please understand that I usually have several projects ahead of you.
+If it’s something small I might be able to take it on quick (and I might charge you a rush fee).
+But for most work please understand that I usually have several projects ahead of you.

 The best thing I can tell you is if you want your project done by a certain date, do not wait around – reach out to me and get on my schedule.

 I already have something written – can you just touch it up?